mariakoren/mariakoren/README.md

 ### Hi there 👋 I am Maria

-I'm a second-year student of Computer Science at the University of Gdańsk
+I'm a third-year student of Computer Science at the University of Gdańsk

 - 🌱 I’m currently learning **Java**, **Go** and **machine learning**